 This web site is not a blog, even though it's a collection of random pieces of text on different subjects.
 However, I prefer more structure to the pages than the continuous flow common to the blog.

 I recently started to experiment with Alpine Linux, a very compelling lightweight Linux based on BusyBox.
 My target was to run Alpine an a Raspberry Pi.
 There are several good pages describing the procedure for install with headless bootstrap.
 When setting up the SD card from a Mac, diskutil is the tool to use.
-The procedure as per the Alpine Wiki, the procedure should be:
+The procedure as per the Alpine Wiki should be:

 • Format the SD card as FAT32